lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 #### R-1: Audited code and verifiable deployment

-The entire codebase (rollup, bridge, token) must be audited by a reputable third party.
+The entire on-chain codebase (rollup, bridge, token) must be audited by a reputable third party.
-Please, contact the NEW to check the temperature if the audit provider isn't familiar with the protocol codebase (see the providers here: [https://github.com/lidofinance/audits/](https://github.com/lidofinance/audits/))
+Please, contact the NEW to check the temperature if the audit provider isn't familiar with the Lido protocol codebase (see the providers here: [https://github.com/lidofinance/audits/](https://github.com/lidofinance/audits/))

 The deployment must be verifiable:
 - all code accessible and the commit corresponds to the audit report;
 - source code verified on the explorer;
-- verifiable bytecode;
+- verifiable bytecode (e.g. via the explorer or RPC calls);
 - correct levers setup.

 For submitting sources for verification on explorer, please use standard JSON input - not flattened.
 It matters because it allows to verify the sources via automated tools (e.g., [diffyscan](https://github.com/lidofinance/diffyscan)).